 Education & Training Snapshot

-The Duke University School of Medicine offers a wide range of health professions education programs.
-These include the Doctor of Medicine program, recognized nationally for its unique patient-centered curriculum; the nation’s first Physician Assistant program; a Physical Therapy program; 16 biomedical PhD programs, and an innovative Master of Biomedical Science, numerous other master’s degree programs, and a new Occupational Therapy Doctorate program.
+The Duke University School of Medicine offers a variety of health professions and graduate degree programs.
+These include the Doctor of Medicine program, recognized nationally for its unique patient-centered curriculum; the nation’s first Physician Assistant program; Physical Therapy and Occupational Therapy doctorates; 16 biomedical PhD programs; an innovative Master of Biomedical Sciences, and numerous other master’s degree programs.
 The School of Medicine also is home to the Medical Scientist Training program which allows students to combine an MD degree with a PhD in the biomedical sciences in partnership with The Graduate School.
+Duke's Graduate Medical Education includes more than 160 residency and fellowship programs and more than 1,000 trainees.
+Explore the diversity of the school's student and trainee populations.

 Biomedical PhD Students